Ashok (Kannada actor): Early life

 Ashok was born to V. Lakshminarasimhaiah, a police inspector and Puttamma in Anekal.
 From a young age, he aspired to become a film star.
 After completing his degree, he applied to the National School of Drama (NSD), the Film and Television Institute of India (FTII), Pune, and the Madras Film Institute.
-He was admitted to the Madras Film Institute, where he completed his course.
+He was admitted to the Madras Film Institute, where he completed his course.Before entering films, Ashok participated in stage plays and was actively involved in cultural programs during his college years.
+He also appeared in television dramas, which helped him gain early exposure and refine his acting skills before making his big-screen debut.